Our mission is to connect essential dental services with the most underserved communities in East Africa.

 In East Africa and much of the world, oral diseases occur primarily due to poor oral hygiene, tobacco use, harmful alcohol consumption, unhealthy diets with high sugar intakes and inadequate exposure to fluorides.
 Losing teeth due to improper oral hygiene and a lack of dental care is simply seen as a natural consequence of aging.

 With few properly trained oral health professionals in East Africa, it is unrealistic to rely on the public health care infrastructure to deliver services in difficult-to-reach rural regions.
-As such, an increasing amount of oral diseases continues to go untreated.
+As a result, cases of oral disease continue to go untreated.
 East Africa needs a cost-effective and sustainable plan for intervention that impacts people now, regardless of location or socioeconomic status.

 At Zosseo Overland Support, our model as an all-terrain mobile clinic allows us to connect free and essential dental services with the most underserved regions of East Africa.
 For many children we serve, our mobile clinic will be their first trip to the dentist.
 We aim to combine high-quality treatment with preventative care while empowering local communities to achieve good oral health.
 Every community that we visit will: